AaronErhardt/AaronErhardt.github.io/relm4-book/src/tracker.md

   Get a mutable reference to your field.
 Marks the field as changed only if the new value isn't equal with the previous value.

 + `update_#field_name(fn)`
-  Update your mutable field with a function or closure.
+  Update your mutable field with a function or a closure.
 Assumes the field will be modified and marks it as changed.

 To check for changes you can call `var_name.changed(StructName::field_name())` and it will return a bool indication whether the field was updated.